 Each year new members are selected whilst others depart and an exhibiting membership of about 60 members is usual.
 It includes those with established international reputations as well as recent graduates at the outset of their careers.

-As it moves towards its 50th year in 2012, and with its continuing programme of annual exhibitions, The 62 Group has an established international reputation for professionalism, quality of work and strength of purpose.
+As it moves into its sixth decade, and with its continuing programme of annual exhibitions, The 62 Group has an established international reputation for professionalism, quality of work and strength of purpose.

 Audrey Walker MBE